CNN Tonight: As a transitional program in 2014, Don Lemon Tonight

-As a transitional replacement for Cuomo Prime Time and Don Lemon Tonight
+As a transitional replacement for Cuomo Prime Time (2021–2023)

 On December 1, 2021, CNN received allegations and documentary evidence that Chris Cuomo—who had already been suspended indefinitely following reports that he assisted in the defense against the sexual harassment allegations that led to the resignation of his brother Andrew Cuomo as governor of New York—had engaged in sexual misconduct involving a former colleague, represented by attorney Debra Katz.
 She has since claimed that this allegation precipitated his firing from CNN.

-On December 6, his show Cuomo Prime Time was replaced with CNN Tonight; the program is produced by the Cuomo Prime Time staff and hosted by rotating anchors, with Michael Smerconish having hosted the first week of shows.
+On December 6, his show Cuomo Prime Time was cancelled and replaced with rotating anchors under the CNN Tonight branding, with Michael Smerconish hosting the first week of shows.
+The program was produced by the Cuomo Prime Time staff, and used a gold-tinted version of the graphics used by CNN Tonight and Don Lemon Tonight to differentiate it from Don Lemon's show.
 As of June 2022, the program had largely remained in third place among cable news channels in the 9 p.m. hour, behind MSNBC Prime (a retooling of The Rachel Maddow Show similarly featuring rotating anchors, after Maddow moved to a weekly schedule in May 2022 to accommodate other projects) and Fox News Channel's Hannity.

 On September 22, 2022, ahead of the midterm elections and Don Lemon's upcoming move to CNN This Morning, it was announced that Jake Tapper would vacate his afternoon show The Lead and temporarily host CNN Tonight at 9:00 p.m., while Alisyn Camerota and Laura Coates would share a 10 p.m. hour of CNN Tonight to replace Lemon.
 Don Lemon Tonight aired its final episode on October 7, 2022.
 The premiere of CNN Tonight with Jake Tapper on October 10 featured interviews with Joe Biden and Dwayne Johnson; while still finishing third overall, it did see an improvement in average viewership over the hour in September 2022, and that night's edition finished second behind MSNBC's Alex Wagner Tonight in the 25-54 demographic.